wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-customer-service/get-started-with-cases-for-dynamics-365-customer-service/includes/1-customer-service-get-started-overview.md

 Rob, the Mountain Bikes Support Specialist for Contoso Bicycles, receives the issue through Customer Service.
 He then works with Paul to schedule a service activity to repair or replace the defective suspension.

 **Receiving and answering customer questions**: Jim Glynn is a customer of Fabrikam Furniture.
 He recently received a table that he bought through the Fabrikam website.
-Although Jim tries to assemble the table, he isn't sure he's doing it correctly.
-Therefore, he contacts Fabrikam Furniture to ask questions and get help with his table.
+Jim tries to assemble the table, but he isn't sure he's doing it correctly.
+He contacts Fabrikam Furniture to ask questions and get help with his table.

 Sidney, a Customer Support Specialist at Fabrikam Furniture, receives Jim's questions.
 He uses the Knowledge Base in Customer Service to find a frequently asked questions (FAQ) document for the table.
 He then uses that document to help answer Jim's questions.

 **Collecting and applying customer feedback**: Maria is the Products Manager for Tables and Chairs at Fabrikam Furniture.
 She wants to collect feedback about the at-home assembly process when customers contact Fabrikam.
 She uses the case management functionality of Customer Service to capture this feedback.
-She can also analyze the tables and chairs that cause more issues during at-home assembly, and those that are easier to assemble.
+She can also analyze the tables and chairs that cause the most issues during at-home assembly, and those that are easier to assemble.
 Additionally, Maria can determine which instructions for at-home assembly of tables and chairs must be prioritized for editing and review.

 ## Understanding today's customer
 Customers today are more informed than ever.
-Customers are used to having what they want, when they want it, the way they want it.
+Customers are used to getting what they want, when they want it, the way they want it.

 Think of the typical process of buying a TV: